waterfalls11/Government-of-Len-Webpage/emergency-message.md

 # Bulletins
 ## GOVERNMENT OF LEN (ENVIRONMENT & NATURAL RESOURCES LEN/ENRL) SEVERE WEATHER BULLETIN

 ### ISSUED...
-SUNDAY, 8 MARCH 2026
+SUNDAY, 10 MARCH 2026 @ 09:06
 ### VALID...
 TUESDAY, 11 MARCH 2026
 ### REVISED...
-No revisions have yet been made
+No revisions yet

-3 day outlook
+2 day outlook

 — —

-LEVEL OF RISK… 2
+LEVEL OF RISK… 3

 DETAILS…
-We are not certain on the location and timing of multiple factors that will affect the accuracy of the forecast.
-We can generally say that the Midwestern region will receive at least a level 3 threat, but we are unsure whether it will extend northward enough to impact Len.
-The hazards that will exist regardless of location are tornado, hail, and wind.
-The intensities will become more apparent as model findings become more aligned with each other.
+We are uncertain on the exact location of the storm, but we can say that all modes of severe weather are plausible.
+The location of a front is not yet obvious, which inhibits our understanding of the northward extent of the tornado risk, but all other modes of severe weather are possible.
+Tornado risk is at a 3 because guidance suggests that tornadoes may occur, and we are erring on the side of caution.

 More details:
-The risk level does not warrant more details.
+Tornado risk: **3**
+Wind risk: **2**
+Hail risk: **3**

 NEXT ISSUANCE…
 ENRL will issue the next severe weather forecast at 15:00 on the issue date.